pezhore/pezhore.github.io/_posts/2014-09-16-finding-concerts-with-powershell-part-2.md

 layout: single
 title:  "Finding concerts with PowerShell - Part 2"
 date:   2014-09-16
-categories: "API Development"
+categories: ['API Development']
 tags: archived api powershell
 ---
 I had a few minutes to get back to that [PowerShell code]({% post_url 2014-09-12-finding-concerts-with-powershell %}) that found upcoming concerts in St. Louis, and I added a bit.
 Skip ahead for the code if you most - the most notable feature upgrade includes finding the closest place that the target band is playing and displaying that show's City/Region and drive time.

-## Geolocation / Google Distance API
+# Geolocation / Google Distance API

 Finding bands who were playing shows in a given city was pretty easy, but what if a band I want to see is playing in a suburb of my target city?
 Or what about if the band is playing one town over and I would totally be willing to drive the 30 minutes to see the show?